 iv.Proof of lawful maintenance of status (or proof that they qualify for an exception);

 v.Dispositions of Convictions or any other documentation regarding arrests and/or convictions

 2.Affidavit of Support

-When filing the AOS application, the U.S. relative must establish the ability to financially support the foreign relative by filling in Form I-864 and submitting the appropriate supporting documents.
+When filing the AOS application, the U.S. citizen or LPR petitioner must establish that the relative beneficiary will not become a public charge submitting Form I-864 and the appropriate supporting documents.
 If the petitioner is unable to support the relative financially, financial support can also be shown by showing the financial resources of other individuals in the household, through a co-sponsor or, in some instances, the assets of the foreign relative applicant.
 For more information on the Affidavit of Support, please click here.

 3.I-130 and I-485 Concurrent Filing